ahamlinman/slackbridge/README.md

 ## License Information

-The source code of slackbridge and the slackio package is made available under the terms of the MIT License (see LICENSE.txt).
+The source code of slackbridge is made available under the terms of the MIT License (see LICENSE.txt).

 The pre-compiled slackbridge binaries distributed at https://github.com/ahamlinman/slackbridge/releases are built using the